Trying to narrow down a list of the NFL's 10 greatest kickers of all-time is not an easy task. Perhaps even more difficult is ranking them.

 Super Bowl XLVII Champion

 Tucker shot to the top of this list as a result of what has been a dominant career thus far.
-He is the most accurate kicker in NFL history, and could walk away from the game today with a spot reserved in Canton.
+He not only is the most accurate kicker in NFL history, but he's also the record-holder for the longest field goal ever made (66 yards, 2021).
+His spot in Canton is secure.

-— Written by J.P.
+— Rankings by J.P.
 Scott, who is part of the Athlon Contributor Network.
 His work has appeared on SI.com, FoxSports.com, Yahoo! and Bleacher Report.
 Follow him on Twitter @TheJPScott.